deltaco-robot/deltaco-robot.github.io/index.md

 </center>
 {: .fs-4 .fw-300 }

-{: .note-title }
-> Code release
->
-> We plan to clean up and make public our environment codebase by the end of March and our training codebase by the end of April (before the ICLR conference).

 ## Method Overview
 {: .no_toc .text-delta }
 <image src="files/overview_fig_v2.1.jpg" />

+{: .update }
+> <strong>Code release update (2023 Mar 15)</strong>
+>
+> We are in the process of cleaning up our code.
+We plan to make public our environment codebase by the end of March and our training codebase by the end of April.
+Both will be linked to this website before the ICLR conference.

 ## Table of contents
 {: .no_toc .text-delta }